BauplanLabs/from-zero-to-hero-data-camp-edition/README.md

     --search-uri s3://<URL_FROM_THE_APP>/1755359275284_demo-data-2025-02-12-product_data.csv \
     --name product_data --namespace <YOUR_USERNAME>_data_camp
 ```

+You should then repeat `table create` and `table import` for the other two tables, `supplier_sku_lookup` and `supplier_sku_lookup`, using the same namespace, and just replacing the S3 path with the one corresponding to the other files.

 Note: we use namespaces to logically group your tables together.
 This may or may not be needed in the real-world, depending on your use case.